Back to Blog

 • Repeated visits within 24 hours

-Each of these triggers a local event write to our analytics database.
-We attach metadata like IP-derived location, UTM params (passed from GA4), and device type.
-Then, in our internal dashboard, we score leads in real time.
+Each of these triggers a local event write to my analytics database.
+I attach metadata like IP-derived location, UTM params (passed from GA4), and device type.
+Then, in my internal dashboard, I score leads in real time.
 A user who lands from a LinkedIn ad, views pricing, and clicks “Book Demo”?
 That’s a hot lead.
-Our sales team gets notified instantly.
+My sales team gets notified instantly.

-This hybrid model — GA4 for campaign context, local tracking for lead scoring — gives us the best of both worlds.
-We own the data, control the logic, and keep performance tight.
-Page loads are faster without Umami’s client-side bundle, and we’ve reduced external requests by 40%.
+This hybrid model — GA4 for campaign context, local tracking for lead scoring — gives me the best of both worlds.
+I own the data, control the logic, and keep performance tight.
+Page loads are faster without Umami’s client-side bundle, and I’ve reduced external requests by 40%.

-More importantly, we’ve seen a 22% increase in qualified leads routed to sales since launch.
-Not because we’re tracking more — but because we’re tracking smarter.
+More importantly, I’ve seen a 22% increase in qualified leads routed to sales since launch.
+Not because I’m tracking more — but because I’m tracking smarter.

 If you’re running a Next.js app with conversion goals, don’t default to one-size-fits-all analytics.
 Think in layers.
 Use GA4 where it adds value, but don’t outsource your intelligence.
 The most actionable insights come from the data you own, shape, and act on — not the dashboards you scroll through.